Edward F. Gilman2

-The Butterfly Ginger is one of the nicest gingers for the home landscape because its fragrance is so enjoyable (Fig. 1).
-Pure white, showy flowers emerge from one large bud some time in late spring through summer at the tip of each unbranched stem.
+The butterfly ginger is one of the nicest gingers for the home landscape because its fragrance is so enjoyable.
+Pure white, showy flowers emerge from one large bud sometimes in late spring through summer at the tip of each unbranched stem.
 Each flower lasts about one day.
 Several hundred flowers can appear from each bud during a 6-week period.
-Each stem grows to about 5-feet-tall.
+Each stem grows to about 5 feet tall.
 These herbaceous perennials spread by underground rhizomes, often forming dense clumps of multiple stems.
 Large, simple leaves are borne on either side of the thick green stems.
 Unfortunately, individual flowers do not last after they are cut from the plant.

 Scientific name: Hedychium coronarium